RajsJohal/My_aws_practitioner_material/Additional_Compute_Service/README.md

 #### AWS Fargate
 - A serverless compute engine for containers.
 It works with both ECS and EKS.
 - Manages server infrastructure for you.
 Focus more on innovating and developing your applications, and you pay only for the resource that are required to run your containers.

+## AWS Neptune
+- A fast, reliable, fully managed graph database service that makes it easy to build and run applications.
+- Use-cases:
+    - Build connections between identities
+    - Build knowledge graph applications
+    - Detect fraud patterns
+    - Make predictions on graph data

+## AWS Site-to-Site VPN
+- Provides access to a remote network from your AWS VPC
+- Creates a connection and can be configured to modify traffic routing through the connection.